We are looking for an Event / Office Coordinator to join the team at pie HQ!

 Each of our events is run by an Event Manager.
 They have a team of Tour Leaders who report into them.
 Between them they manage the event, including the cyclists, guides and medics, and are responsible for its success.
-They are also the first port of call for any representatives of the charity or company.
+They are also the first port of call for the client.
 On our rides, tour leaders drive vehicles to provide support for cyclists, preparing their food on the hoof, transporting luggage, organising hotels and restaurants, and dealing with the expected and unexpected.
 All of this is done with more than one eye on the environmental impact of every event.
 We expect all pie personnel to “muck in” with everything and play a meaningful, hands-on role on every event.
 We encourage guides to work as tour leaders and vice versa.
 Tour Leaders can become Event Managers after working on a minimum number of events.

 To become a pie Tour Leader you need to:

 If you would like to join our database of freelancers, please send us a CV and covering letter, highlighting your relevant experience, with an attached photograph.
-Next steps would be to meet up to ensure both parties understand the other’s motivations and needs before doing an event where you shadow a tour leader and generally muck in.
-Although we pay expenses for this trip plus food and accommodation, we do not pay wages you if you are shadowing.
+Next steps would be to meet up to ensure both parties understand the other’s motivations and needs before doing one day of a UK event where you shadow a tour leader and generally muck in.
+Although we pay expenses for this day plus food and accommodation if relevant, we do not pay wages on the day you are shadowing.

-pie cycling events are guided on a ratio of 10 cyclists to 1 guide.
+pie cycling events are guided on a ratio of 8-10 cyclists to 1 guide.
 Most of our events are guided rather than signed.
 As a guide you must therefore be able to use a Garmin and read a map while leading a group of mixed a ability cyclists along an unfamiliar road!
 We run cycling events across the UK and Europe.
-All guides must have previous experience of guiding groups on a bike, preferably on unknown roads, with people you don’t know.
+All guides must have previous experience of guiding groups on a bike, preferably on unknown roads, with people they don’t know.
 For fitness, you should have experience in long distance/ multi day cycling, and should be able to keep up a minimum average speed of 15 miles per hour for a long day’s riding.
 You should be a reasonable mechanic who can fix things on the road side and help out with, if not manage, more major mechanical issues when handed a fully stocked tool box.
 All of this is done with more than one eye on the environmental impact of every event.

 We expect all pie personnel to “muck in” with all aspects of an event and play a meaningful, hands-on, role.